stevenharradine/npm-httpresponseparser/README.md

 # README #

-This package allows you to parse the http POST and GET headers from basic HTTP server.
+This package allows you to parse the http POST and GET headers from the basic HTTP server.

 ## Usage ##